Digital television transition in the United States: DTV Delay Act

 The bill was submitted to President Obama on February 4, who did not immediately sign it into law.
 On February 9, President Obama posted the bill on whitehouse.gov, giving the public five days to weigh in on it.
 Under a midnight February 10 deadline imposed by the FCC, broadcasters disclosed whether they would still cease broadcasting analog signals on the original date of February 17, or if they would delay until June 12, should the DTV Delay Act be signed into law.
 On February 10, the FCC published the list.
 491 stations stated they intended to transition on February 17.
 The FCC reserved final say on which stations would be allowed to transition on February 17 and which ones would be required to continue analog broadcasts, depending on how many viewers in each market have been determined not ready for the transition.

-Most O&O stations of six major networks (ABC, CBS, Fox, NBC, Univision, and Telemundo, plus The CW, MyNetworkTV, TeleFutura and independent stations), as well as the station groups of Gannett, Hearst-Argyle and Meredith, committed to keeping all or most of their analog signals active until the new June 12 cutoff date.
-On February 11, 2009 President Obama signed the bill into law, officially moving the cutoff date to June 12, 2009.
+Most O&O stations of six major networks (ABC, CBS, Fox, NBC, Univision, and Telemundo, plus The CW, MyNetworkTV, TeleFutura, and independent stations), as well as the station groups of Gannett, Hearst-Argyle, and Meredith, committed to keeping all or most of their analog signals active until the new June 12 cutoff date.
+On February 11, 2009, President Obama signed the bill into law, officially moving the cutoff date to June 12, 2009.
 In total, 191 stations already had turned off their analog transmitters for good.

-On February 20, 2009, the FCC released an order stating that stations that wish to go all digital before the final June 12, 2009 date must inform the FCC of that decision by March 17, 2009.
+On February 20, 2009, the FCC released an order stating that stations that wish to go all digital before the final June 12, 2009, date must inform the FCC of that decision by March 17, 2009.

-While 93 large-city network owned and operated stations (controlled by CBS, ABC, NBC, Fox, and Univision) would continue analog broadcasts until June 12, many small-market broadcasters were unable to justify the extra cost, with non-commercial and independent stations very adversely affected.
+While 93 large-city network owned and operated stations (controlled by CBS, ABC, NBC, Fox, and Univision) would continue analog broadcasts until June 12, many small-market broadcasters were unable to justify the extra cost, with non-commercial and independent stations heavily adversely affected.
 No funding was provided to reimburse broadcasters who incurred additional costs due to the DTV Delay Act.